- Estradiol (E2)

-- Safe and Easy to use test kit for collecting your samples at the comfort of your home
+- The test kit is safe and easy to use for collecting your samples at the comfort of your home.

 - Male Hormone Test Kit profile I test result: You will receive your test result via email within 3-5 working days after Laboratory receives your sample.
-On your test result you will see your hormone levels in graphics and numbers.
-You will also see Laboratory's comments by Hormone Specialist Phd Dr. on your test result which suggests a healthy diet, what kind of exercise you should do and some reading materials how to maintain your hormone level balanced.
-After receiving your test result we strongly recommend you to show your test result to your GP and see if you need any treatment or further action needs to be taken.
+On your test result, you will see your hormone levels in graphics and numbers.
+You will also see Laboratory's comments on how to balance your hormones made by Hormone Specialist PhD Dr on your test result report.

 Male Hormone Test Kit Pack Includes: